History of Trinity Lutheran School:

 Chris Dehning (2021-Present)

 For most of the school's history, enrollment has been limited to pupils in grades one through six.
 In addition to several earlier short-term periods, grades seven and eight were offered again between 1959 and 1988 for their last and longest appearance at Trinity.
 The school has expanded its offerings for the younger children in the church and the community by adding a Kindergarten in 1969, followed by a Pre-school in 1980 that was to be "financially self-supporting".
 The teaching staff numbered three full time teachers and two on a half-time basis in 2000.
-It now supports 4 full time and one half-time teacher in 2020.
+It now supports 5 full time and 2 part-time support staff.

 Church considers the Christian education of its children to be an integral part of its overall mission.
 The congregation therefore has borne the major share of the financial resources necessary for its operation.
 Children of non-members have usually been charged tuition in order to attend.
 Up until 1910, members were also charged tuition, the amount ranging between 50 cents and a $1.50 per month.
 Tuition rates for residents of the Lutheran Children's Home have varied.
 In 1927 each child was $2.00 per month; in 1933 the Home was asked to pay a flat fee of $35.00 per month or $25.00 plus room and board for one of the teachers.
 For many years, children from the Home constituted an important part of the school's enrollment.
 During the 1920's and 30's, they frequently accounted for about one-half; by 1955 the proportion had decreased to less than one-fifth.

-In 2000, tuition charges for members as well as non-members represent only a portion of the congregation's total expense, which is about $4,000 per pupil.
-Another source of income from 1957-1986 included assistance form the college in the form of subsidies in return for use of the school as a part of the college's teacher education program.
+In 2000, tuition charges for members as well as non-members represent only a portion of the congregation's total expense, which was about $4,000 per pupil.
+Another source of income from 1957-1986 included assistance from the college in the form of subsidies in return for use of the school as a part of the college's teacher education program.

 Significant support is provided by Trinity's Parent Teacher League, an auxiliary organization whose purpose is to foster and promote the educational program of the school.
 By means of fundraisers such as nut sales, book fairs and carnivals, the group has been able to provide computers for each classroom, interactive screens, playground equipment, library materials and other educational resources.